Lifting couplings in Wasserstein spaces: Main statements

 \section{Main statements}

-Here are now some results involving the constructions defined in the previous sections.
-In \Cref{pushf} we show that pushforwards of probability measures are functorial, and that the pushforward of an embedding is an embedding of (weighted) categories.
-Most importantly, in \Cref{lensestolenses} we show that lenses between the underlying spaces induce (weighted) lenses between the respective categories of couplings, where the liftings are formed by suitable conditionals.
+Here are some results involving the constructions defined in the previous sections.
+In \Cref{pushf} we show that pushforwards of probability measures are functorial (\Cref{funpushf}), and that the pushforward of an embedding is an embedding of categories (both for the weighted and unweighted case).
+Most importantly, in \Cref{lensestolenses} we show that lenses between the underlying spaces induce (weighted) lenses between the respective categories of couplings, where the liftings are formed by suitable conditional distributions, and once again that such an assignment is functorial (\Cref{funlensestolenses}).